The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

+We first introduce the notion of moduli space of stable metric graphs from \cite{lv}.
+This paragraph is nearly completely borrowed from \cite{lv} so the readers can refer to their paper for full details and clear exposition.

-We now introduce the moduli space of metrised stable graphs.
-A \textit{metric graph} is a graph together with a function $l: E(G) \rightarrow R_{+}$; $l(e)$ is called the length of the edge $e$.
+A \textit{metric graph} is a graph together with a function $l: E(G) \rightarrow R_{+}$, where $R_{+}$ is the set of nonnegative reals; $l(e)$ is called the length of the edge $e$.
 We consider the stable metric graph with $\sum_{e \in E(G)} l(e) = 1$.
-The moduli space of such graphs is shown in \cite{lv} to be an orbi-simplicial complex, where each simplex corresponds to an isomorphism class of a stable graph, and collapsing the edges corresponds to passing to the faces of corresponding simplex.
-The dimension of the simplex equals the cardinality of the edge set of the corresponding graph minus one: dim($\tau$) = $|E(\Gamma_{\rho})| - 1$.
+The moduli space of such graphs is shown in \cite{lv} to be an orbi-simplicial complex, where each orbi-simplex corresponds to an isomorphism class of a stable graph, and collapsing the edges corresponds to passing to the faces of corresponding orbi-simplex.
+The dimension of the orbi-simplex equals the cardinality of the edge set of the corresponding graph minus one: dim($\tau$) = $|E(\Gamma_{\tau})| - 1$, where $\tau$ is an orbi-simplex, $\Gamma_{\tau}$ is the stable graph corresponding to $\tau$.
 We denote this moduli space by $M$.
+Let $\bar{Y_g}$ be the subset and also a sub-simplicial complex of $M$ corresponding to the stable graphs of genus $g$. $M$ is the disjoint union of all $\bar{Y_g}$.
+Let $Y_g$ denote the subset (not a sub-simplicial complex) of $\bar{Y_g}$ corresponding to stable metric graphs whose genus of each vertex is 0 (the genus of the stable graph may be greater than 0 due to the existence of loops or the graph is cyclic).
+Let $i:Y_g \to \bar{Y_g}$ be the corresponding inclusion.
+For details on how the orbi-simplicial structures of $\bar{Y_g}$ and $M$ are constructed we refer the readers to the original paper (\cite{lv}).